Japan, U.S. agree on Tokyo joining Trans-Pacific trade talks

 He is pursuing the agreement, despite fierce opposition from Japan's politically powerful farm lobby, as part of a "third arrow" in his "Abenomics" policy triad, after fiscal spending and drastic monetary policy easing.

-President Barack Obama's administration sees the TPP as part of U.S. economic rebalancing toward Asia.
+President Barack Obama's administration sees the TPP as part of its economic rebalancing toward Asia.

-"Having Japan in TPP and contributing to the high standards of TPP is good for the U.S., it's good for the Trans-Pacific Partnership as a whole and its very good for the multilateral trading system itself," Mike Froman, White House international economic affairs adviser, told reporters in Washington.
+"Having Japan in TPP and contributing to the high standards of TPP is good for the U.S., it's good for the Trans-Pacific Partnership as a whole and its very good for the multi-lateral trading system itself," Mike Froman, White House international economic affairs advisor, told reporters in Washington.

 AUTO INDUSTRY CONCERNS